enadim/spring-cloud-ribbon-extensions/README.md

 ### Routing Rules.

 #### Zone Affinity
-@EnableRibbonZoneAffinity: Enables routing to the same zone: see the tests for concrete usage and configurations.
+[@EnableRibbonZoneAffinity](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Zone-Affinity): Enables routing to the same zone: see the tests for concrete usage and configurations.

 Designed mainly for µServices that should calls others in the same zone.

 #### Favorite Zone :gem:
-@EnableRibbonFavoriteZone: Enables routing to a favorite zone: see the tests for concrete usage and configurations.
+[@EnableRibbonFavoriteZone](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Favorite-Zone): Enables routing to a favorite zone: see the tests for concrete usage and configurations.

 Designed mainly for testing a µService among an existing µService architecture without disruption.
 This is the feature that triggered this project.

-#### Strict Metadata Routing
+#### Strict Metadata Matcher
-@EnableRibbonStrictMetadataMatcher: Enables routing to servers that have a set of metadata: see the tests for concrete usage and configurations.
+[@EnableRibbonStrictMetadataMatcher](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Strict-Metadata-Matcher): Enables routing to servers that have a set of metadata: see the tests for concrete usage and configurations.

 Designed to target a specific µService that holds a point to point connection with an external system (like FIX,...)

 Requires Eureka.

 #### Dynamic Matcher :gem:
-@EnableDynamicMatcher: Enables routing against a dynamic key: see the tests for concrete usage and configurations.
+[@EnableRibbonDynamicMatcher](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Dynamic-Matcher): Enables routing against a dynamic key: see the tests for concrete usage and configurations.

 Designed to target a specific µServices that holds multiple point to point connections with many external systems (like FIX,...)

 Requires Eureka.

 ### Context Propagation :gem:
-@EnableRibbonContextPropagation: Enables sharing the execution context through all the µServices: see the tests for concrete usage and configurations.
+[@EnableContextPropagation](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Context-Propagation): Enables sharing the execution context through all the µServices: see the tests for concrete usage and configurations.

 Designed to propagate the execution context across the µServices architecture.